-At Central Synagogue, Sukkot means coming together to build our community sukkah in the Levy Garden, joining together for dinner in the sukkah, and visiting our friends during the "Sukkah Hop".
+At CSBE Sukkot means coming together to build our community sukkah in the Levy Garden, joining together for dinner in the sukkah, and visiting our friends during the "Sukkah Hop".